RyanButler53/Total-Serialism/README.md

 ### Release:
 - Release 1.0 code freeze: 10/24/24
+- Release 1.1 code freeze

 ### Roadmap
 - Grand Plans for 2.0
     - Export Midi files
     - Gui could be improved
-- No Tickets have been written (8/24/24)
+- No Tickets have been written (11/29/24)
 - Email requests to `keymckeyface@gmail.com`